intel/experiments/README.md

 # experiments

 Training a deep neural network requires finding a good combination of model hyperparameters.
-The process of finding the good values for each is called hyperparameter optimization.
-The number of jobs required for each such experiment typically ranges from the low ones into the hundreds.
+The process of finding good values for each is called hyperparameter optimization.
+The number of jobs required for each such experiment typically range from the low ones into the hundreds.

 Individual workflows for optimization vary, but this is typically an ad-hoc manual process including custom job submit scripts or even pen and paper.